pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

 ### `ElmFullstackCompilerInterface.GenerateJsonCoders` Elm Module

-This module provides automatically generated JSON encoders and decoders for Elm types, except types containing functions.
+This module provides automatically generated JSON encoders and decoders for Elm types.

-By adding a function to this module, we can select a type to generate a JSON encoder or decoder.
-A common use case for this automation are types used at the interface between the front-end and the back-end.
+By adding a declaration in this module, we instruct the compiler to generate a JSON encoder or decoder.
+A common use case for this automation is types used at the interface between the front-end and the back-end.

 In this module, we can freely choose the names for functions, as we only need type annotations to tell the compiler what we want to have generated.
 To encode to JSON, add a function which takes this type and returns a `Json.Encode.Value`: